beautyjoy/beautyjoy.github.io/sigcse-csp-forum/index.md

 **TODO**
 The Forum is a half-day morning session, on **<time>Wednesday, February 27, 2019 from 8:00 AM to 12:00 PM</time>**.

-We will release the specific location closer to the date of the conference, but it will be somewhere at the Minneappolis Convention Center with the rest of SIGCSE.
+We will release the specific location closer to the date of the conference, but it will be at the Minneappolis Convention Center with the rest of SIGCSE.

-TBD: Breakfast and refreshments will be served.

 ### Contact Email
 If you have any questions, please email [sigcse-csp-forum@bjc.berkeley.edu](mailto:sigcse-csp-forum@bjc.berkeley.edu)